The Ultimate Disneyland Packing List: 20 Essentials For Your Park Day

 What activities are you going to be doing in Disneyland?

-Will you be just riding rides, or also going to dine at some of the fancier restaurants?
+Will you be just riding the rides, or also dining at some of the fancier restaurants?
 Will you be staying all day, or do you plan to head back to your hotel before it gets dark and cold?

-Maybe to avoid being out in the midday heat, you choose to retire to your hotel for a few hours until the sun rays chill out a bit.
+Perhaps to avoid the midday heat, you choose to retire to your hotel for a few hours until the sun’s rays cool down a bit.

 At the hotel, do you plan to use the swimming pool?
 And lastly, when you’re not at Disneyland, will you be hiking or doing outdoor activities in the nearby parks?